Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Worth it?
 I’m glad I did it, and it’s a free experience worth doing, but I have no desire to do it again.

 Junior’s Most Fabulous Cheesecakes and Desserts in Brooklyn has been one of the most famous places in New York to get your cheesecake on.
-Mario and I, both being cheesecake fiends, set going there as a priority.
+I, being a cheesecake fiend, set going there as a priority.

 The restaurant was warm and decked out with hearts for Mother’s Day.